TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseUpgrade/Index.rst

 you can go to **ADMIN TOOLS > Maintenance > Analyze Database Structure**:

 .. figure:: ../../../Images/DatabaseDatabaseAnalyzer.png
-   :alt: Analyze Database Structure of the Install Tool
+   :alt: Analyze database structure of the install tool

-   The Database analyzer is part of the Maintenance area
+   The Database analyzer is part of the maintenance area

 What this tool does is collating the information from all